Utopia-USS/game_15/README.md

 resources allocated by the engine - `EngineLayer`s.
 One `Layer` can hold on to at most one `EngineLayer`.
 The problem arises when you want to draw a `Layer` more than once per frame (`EngineLayer`s cannot be reused during a single frame, so you need one of them for every shard).
 To overcome this, `KaleidoscopeLayer` hooks into the low-level `SceneBuilder` API.
-Each of the child's `Layer`s is " tricked into thinking" that it manages a single, fake, `EngineLayer`, when it actually corresponds to as many `EngineLayer`s as needed.
+Each of the child's `Layer`s is "tricked into thinking" that it manages a single, fake, `EngineLayer`, when it actually corresponds to as many `EngineLayer`s as needed.
 See the `KeyedEngineLayerStorage` and `SceneBuilderWithStorage` classes for more details.